Do you want to integrate payment gateway and get paid online without any hassle?

 You can install WPPayForm in the following way:

-- Login to your website and go to the admin dashboard.
+- Login to your admin dashboard.

 - Click the Upload button.